 Theologian David Augsburger says, “Being heard is so close to being loved that for the average person they are almost indistinguishable.”
 It took a few failed attempts, but I was able to show God’s love to her that morning in the way she needed to receive it.
 This was only possible because I first listened to God speak to me through the pages of Scripture.
 Listening to others in love is only possible when you first listen to God in earnest.

-Near the end of the Sermon on the Mount, Jesus said that we can either be a person who “Hears these words of mine and obeys them” or “Hears these words of mine and does not obey them” Matthew 7:24, 26.
+Near the end of the Sermon on the Mount, Jesus said that we can either be a person who “hears these words of mine and obeys them” or “hears these words of mine and does not obey them” (Matthew 7:24, 26).
 Our ability to obey directly correlates with our ability to hear.
 Is it possible that you fail to obey simply because you fail to hear?
 Listening to God is what grounds our ability to love others like God.

 LISTENING TO GOD THROUGH SCRIPTURE

-While there are many ways in which we have the ability to hear God, Scripture is foundational.
+While there are many ways in which we can hear God, Scripture is foundational.
 When you read the Bible, you can give space for God’s Spirit to teach, direct, encourage, convict, and move you toward action.
 Just as you have to be tuned to a radio signal to listen to the music, you have to be attuned to God’s voice through the Scriptures if you are to listen and respond.
 Radio stations are always broadcasting, yet they remain inaudible unless you tune to the right frequency.
 Similarly, God is always speaking, but will usually remain unheard unless we intentionally listen.

 Are you simply reading the Bible, or listening for God to speak to you through your Bible reading?
-Is your aim to get through the text, or allow the text to get through you?
+Is your aim to get through the text or allow the text to get through you?
 Are you gaining more information without a changed heart and redirected actions?
 If so, it may be time to listen more carefully.